 As a public trust, the University of California, Merced, strives to assure its many constituents that it fulfills its obligations to create, preserve, and disseminate knowledge for the public good.
-Academic program review is one way the university demonstrates its commitment to accountability and continual improvement.
+Academic program review is one way the university demonstrates its commitment to accountability, continual improvement, and strategic planning.